Canone inverso: Production

-Filming took place in 1999 and used many locations in the Czech Republic, including the Charles Bridge (for scenes with Costanza by the river) and the Praha hlavní nádraží station in Prague (for Sophie's putative departure), the city of Pilsen, and the spa town of Marianske Lazne (for the first encounter of Jeno and Sophie).
+Filming took place in 1999 and used many locations in the Czech Republic, including the Charles Bridge (for scenes with Costanza by the river) and the Praha hlavní nádraží station in Prague (for Sophie's putative departure), the city of Plzeň, and the spa town of Mariánské Lázně (for the first encounter of Jeno and Sophie).

 The film was released In Italy (dubbed in Italian) in spring 2000, and then had its original English-language premiere in the Cannes market.
 DVD issues have been made subsequently.

 Music and Soundtrack

 A canon is where a melody is closely imitated by a second voice (or part) which begins after the first part or voice; the 'canone inverso' is where the “imitating voice gives out the melody backwards (the two voices usually beginning together, and so departing from the usual idea of canon)".

 Music is central to the film and used both as soundtrack and diegetic and the film culminates in the performance of a piano and violin concerto, Concerto Romantico Interrotto by Italian film composer Ennio Morricone who also wrote the soundtrack.
 Other composers featured are Paganini (his Caprice No.9 'La Caccia'), Bach (Ciaconna) and Dvořák (from Songs my mother taught me).
 Debussy's Clair de lune is arranged for piano by Morricone.